I spent my entire life playing fighting games wrong

 A couple of things brought me back eventually.
 Though I stopped playing, I continued to watch EVO every year.
 Each time I watched, I'd get the itch, yet I resisted.

-Inspired by Umisho's incredible run in Guilty Gear -Strive- in 2022 and being in awe of the game's visual style, I grabbed Strive on a Steam sale the same day.
+Inspired by Umisho's incredible run in Guilty Gear -Strive- in 2022 and being in awe of the game's visual style, however, I grabbed Strive on a Steam sale the same day.

 It was a series I was completely unfamiliar with, meaning I had zero expectations about my performance.
 I was no longer carrying the baggage of a life spent mostly focused on Street Fighter.
 It freed me from the stress of losses.
 It meant I played for the thrill of battle again.